salmin36/arduino-webasto-gsm/README.md

 One could add all kinds of fun sensor into this one.
 <br>

 What comes to the pcb itself.
-It is taken exactly from arduino Leaonard board so it could be shrunk down a quite a bit.
+It is taken exactly from arduino Leonard board so it could be shrunk down a quite a bit.

 Also the connection from arduino digital 4 pin to optocoupler should have a place for resistor in order to keep the arduino board not to be fried every time one applies currento to this pin.